A woman's hands folded in prayer on All Souls Day in front of rows of lit candles

 What is All Saints Day?

 All Saints Day is a holy day of obligation in the Catholic Church that falls on November 1st each year.
-The day is dedicated to honoring all of the saints in heaven.
-All Saints Day also serves as a powerful reminder of the communion of saints in which all of the faithful, both those in heaven and those on earth, are spiritually connected.
+However, in 2025, many dioceses have transferred the feast day to the closest Sunday (November 2nd), as the day falls on a Saturday this year.
+All Saints Day is dedicated to honoring all of the saints in heaven, both the canonized and those whose holiness is known only to God.
+The day also serves as a powerful reminder of the communion of saints in which all of the faithful, both those in heaven and those on earth, are spiritually connected.

 On All Saints Day, we enjoy connecting with the saints through Mass, prayer, and reflection.